cablehead/html-cat/README.md

 ## stream driven development

 This branch is an exercise in stream driven development, to see how far we can go with it.
+It still feels like a spaghetti mess, it requires five background processes to facilitate the demonstration.
+I think we can continue to refine this pattern, and make it more ergonomic.

 https://github.com/user-attachments/assets/88d8001f-15eb-40fd-bce8-2ae8ee44d513